fix8/fix8/README.md

 ```bash
 % make test
 ```
-or from the MSVC/vscode terminal (using community edition)
+or from the MSVC/vscode terminal (using community edition) (if powershell is your default terminal you may need to prefix the following command with ". "):
 ```bash
 C:\Users\myuser\fix8\build> "C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake\bin\ctest"
 ```